allen-liaoo/AIBot/README.md

 play - Play a song from YouTube. <br />
 pause - Pause the current playing song. <br />
 skip - Skip the song. <br />
+volume - Set the volume of the bot. <br />
 stop - Stop the player. <br />

 __**Restricted Commands**__ <br />